dhaoloth/AD-User-Removal-Script/readme.md

 Contributions are welcome.
 Please open an issue or submit a pull request on GitHub.

 ## Download
-You can download the script and the executable from the [Releases](https://github.com/yourusername/ADUserRemovalScript/releases) page.
+You can download the script and the executable from the [Releases](https://github.com/yourusername/AD-User-Removal-Script/releases) page.

 ## Contact
-For any questions or issues, please open an issue on GitHub or contact [yourname](mailto:youremail@example.com).
+For any questions or issues, please open an issue on GitHub or contact (dmitry.yab@yandex.ru).

 ---